The Garden of Words: Reviews

 Andrew Hamlin at Northwest Asian Weekly gave it a 3.5 out of 4 stars, applauding its poetic use of nature while criticizing the film's brevity.
 Trung Rwo at Twitch Film also praised the artwork and felt the film displayed "honest and fresh emotions".
 He described it as "clean and cute, a little bit cheesy" due to the highly emotional ending.
 Sam at Otaku's Study gave the film an A−, describing it as an "immersive love story" and complimenting the Japanese voice acting and music.
 Allen Moody of T.H.E.M.
 Anime Reviews praised the artwork and claimed it overshadowed the film's flaws, which he felt were its short length and underdeveloped story.
 Chris Beveridge at The Fandom Post praised the artwork, but felt that the story was weak, noting the simplicity of the plot, the abrupt ending, and the awkwardness of the age difference between the two main characters.
 Amy Wong, the editor at Yam, called it "a story of solitude and heartache that comes before love."
 She praised the animation as its best feature, but also enjoyed its pace, though she saw the climax as overblown.
 Akumetsu at Anime e Manga thought the film could have been a masterpiece, but felt the plot was too straightforward, the film was too short, and the conclusion came too dramatically.

 Chris Beveridge at The Fandom Post reviewed the Blu-ray release, noting that the dialogue was "clean and clear" throughout the entire playback and described the high definition video as something worth showing off.
 He also felt the disc included a fair number of extras given the quick release.
 Matt Hinrichs at DVD Talk felt the video made a clean transfer from digital to Blu-ray, the atmospheric sound effects were "carefully crafted", and that the dialog in the center channel was clear.
 Dan Rhodes at UK Anime Network gave the DVD by Anime Limited a 9 out of 10, calling it a "barebones release", though praising its reversible insert.

-Serdar Yegulalp, of About.com Reviews, stated: "A gorgeous short film designed to tug on the emotions as much as it fills the eyes."